Cat Diet Advice

 Feed your cat tinned and dried cat food – Both tinned and dried food will give your cat the nourishment they need, but dried food also helps to clean their teeth.

-Feed your cat twice a day.
-Dried food can be left down all day so your cat can eat when she pleases.
+Feed your cat twice a day – Dried food can be left down all day so your cat can eat when they please.
 Kittens and older cats need smaller but more frequent meals.

-Your cat will let you know which brand and flavours they like best, and often won’t touch anything else!
-Try not to change your cat's diet frequently as this can cause diarrhoea.
+Be consistent – Your cat will let you know which brand and flavours they like best, and often won’t touch anything else!
+Try not to change your cat's diet frequently as this can cause an upset stomach.

 Be sanitary – Ensure food and water bowls are placed well away from the litter tray.
 Food bowls, including those which are only used for dried food, should be cleaned daily.
 Cats are fastidious creatures and some won't eat from used bowls.